Mid-Spring (344 AD)

 The last time I saw my father—before the Romans carried me arse-up from the Gothlands—he appeared in the middle of day, riding from the north toward our fields, three auxiliary men to each side of him.

 It was mid-spring.
 After a quiet, well-stocked winter on laeti lands with their families, the men had gone to see about trouble north of the Danau.
-Now seven hazy shadows crested a rise in the land, my father slightly in front.
+Now seven hazy shadows crested a rise in the land, my father two paces in front.

 I knew what the cart meant.
 The cart held crusted blood and stink and the wails of women.
 It carried death.

 My father had never overseen the return of the dead before.
 As commander of the auxiliary, he was needed at the front of the fighting.
 Yet there he was, lowering himself to the rank of messanger.
 Something was wrong.
 But all I could see was the mud-caked cart creaking and thumping behind him, when it should have been attached to one of the others.

 I shouted to Keldamar and Dagmar.

 We escaped from our duties and ran through freshly plowed dirt to meet the men.
 My younger brother Matthi, always underfoot, ran after us.
 I did not bother shewing him away.
 He would not have listened.

 When we neared the men, Keldamar slowed and grabbed hold of my arm at the elbow.
 I was annoyed to break stride, then felt a tremor in his hand.
 One of Keld’s five remaining brothers could be dragging along behind my father, cut up, wounds seeping, and Keld took his time whenever the deathguard appeared.

 I slowed with him.
 Some of the pressure released from my head.
 Keld and I approached the party together, after Dagmar, for it was right Prince Dagmar meet the men first.

 From the back of Agil, my father acknowledged Dagmar with a tight nod, then looked past him to Keld.